djgrant/env0/README.md

    - Literal (e.g., `VAR="value"`): Uses the literal string value provided
    - Reference (e.g., `VAR=SOURCE_VAR`): Fetches the value from another 1Password item
 4. Environment variables are loaded into the process
-5. If using GitHub Actions, any 1Password password fields are automatically masked in logs
-6. The specified command is executed with the loaded environment variables
+5. The specified command is executed with the loaded environment variables

 ## Examples